AlshainSC/202512WeekOne/README.md

 # 202512WeekOne - Developer Environment Assessment

 This repository serves as a practical assessment of your understanding of essential developer tools and workflows.
-Over the course of five days, you will build a simple command-line calculator while demonstrating competency in the following areas:
+You will build a simple command-line calculator while demonstrating competency in the following areas:

 - Git and GitHub workflows
 - Linux command line operations